breakdown

 Updates

-When a new version is released, you can overwrite the installation using the same command:
+When a new version is published, you can overwrite the installation with the same command:

 deno install -A -f --global breakdown jsr:@tettuan/breakdown